 Context

-AI systems applied in clinical settings are subject to reliability, explainability and regulatory requirements that most general-purpose AI architectures do not cover.
-A model that performs well on a retrospective dataset in the lab needs an entire system around it to be usable in a ward: data acquisition, traceability, integration with hospital information systems, prospective clinical validation, regulatory documentation.
-The distance between these two levels is mostly architectural, not algorithmic.
+AI systems applied to clinical settings face requirements of reliability, explainability and regulatory compliance that most general-purpose AI architectures do not cover.
+A model that achieves good results on a retrospective dataset in the lab requires, to be used on a ward, a full system around it: data acquisition, traceability, integration with hospital information systems, prospective clinical validation, regulatory documentation.
+The gap between the two levels is mostly architectural, not algorithmic.

-Healthcare systems operate with sensitive data, high-stakes decisions, and regulated workflows.
+Healthcare systems operate with sensitive data, high-risk decisions and regulated workflows.
 AI must integrate into these contexts without compromising their safety and reliability:

 - Patient data protection (PII, clinical data)

-- Integration with existing hospital systems (HIS, LIS, electronic health records)
+- Integration with existing hospital systems (HIS, LIS, electronic health record)

 - Regulatory compliance (GDPR, MDR, EU AI Act)

-- Clinical validation of AI results with prospective studies
+- Clinical validation of AI outputs through prospective studies

-In the Short Bowel Syndrome (SBS) project with Meyer Childrenโs Hospital in Florence, we worked on digital twins of paediatric patients with rare disease โ computational models that replicate relevant physiological parameters (parenteral nutrition, fluid balance, growth) to support therapeutic decisions.
+In the Short Bowel Syndrome (SBS) project with Meyer Children’s Hospital in Florence, we worked on digital twins of paediatric patients with a rare disease — computational models that replicate relevant physiological parameters (parenteral nutrition, fluid balance, growth) to support therapeutic decision-making.

-These applications require far more than model accuracy.
-The clinician must be able to understand why the system suggests a specific dosage or therapeutic modification, verify the underlying data, and have guarantees on patient data protection at every stage of the process.
+Applications of this kind require much more than just model accuracy.
+The clinician must be able to understand why the system suggests a dosage or therapeutic adjustment, verify the data the decision is based on, and have guarantees about patient data protection at every stage of the process.

-Trustworthy AI for healthcare is not achieved through better models alone โ it requires a system architecture designed for transparency, monitoring, and control.
+Trustworthy AI for healthcare requires a system architecture designed for transparency, monitoring and control.
 Every AI component must be auditable, every decision traceable, every piece of data protected.

 In practice, this means designing systems with:

-- Data pipelines with complete audit trails โ every transformation documented and reversible
+- Data pipelines with a full audit trail — every transformation documented and reversible

-- Native anonymisation layers โ personal data must never reach the model in plaintext
+- Native anonymisation layers — personal data must never reach the model in clear text

 - Integration with existing clinical standards (HL7 FHIR, DICOM) to ensure interoperability